rasmu31/add-route-VPN/README.md

 When my computer is connected to my VPN, it even uses the VPN connection when I need to contact a home service configured with domain.tld.

 Solution :
-I use OpenVPNGui to connect to my VPN provider.
+I use OpenVPN Gui to connect to my VPN provider.
 When it connects to the VPN, an event is triggered in eventviewer in System->Microsoft-Windows-NetworkProfile and the EventID is 10000.
 EventID 10000 is triggered when any network adapter connects so we need to filter on VPN adapter, we'll do it in Task parameters.